marksteele/blog/content/posts/spring-boot-react-fullstack-project-template-tutorial.md

 Here we'll extend `WebSecurityConfigurerAdapter` and override the `configure` method to produce the configuration which will all unfettered access some paths, and require an OAuth2 login for everything else.

+We'll configure CSRF to add a token to a cookie returned to the browser.
+Our front-end app will have to pass that back in an HTTP header in order for the backend to accept the requests.
+This will mitigate CSRF attacks.

-For the purpose of brevity, we're going to disable CSRF and CORS, although that's probably something you would want to configure for a real non-trivial service.
+For the purpose of brevity, we're going to disable CORS, although that's probably something you would want to configure for a real non-trivial service.

 `src\main\java\org\controlaltdel\sample\configuration\SecurityConfiguration.java`: